-The Association manages 2 Sheltered Complexes that provide applicants who through age, disability or vulnerability may need additional support to sustain their tenancy.
+The Association manages 2 retirement housing complexes that provide applicants who through age, disability or vulnerability may need slightly more support than mainstream housing, to sustain their tenancy.
 Each complex consists of 29 properties and a staff office.
 Due to the specialised nature of the stock a separate housing list will be maintained with applicants being assessed in terms of their need.

-Applicants Applying for Sheltered Housing
+Applicants Applying for Retirement Housing

-Applicants wishing to apply for our Sheltered Housing Service should be able to live reasonably independently with some support.
-Selection for these properties are generally restricted to applicants who are aged 60 years or over and can demonstrate that they can live independently with minimal support.
+Applicants wishing to apply for Retirement Housing should be able to live reasonably independently with some support.
+Selection for these properties is generally restricted to applicants who are aged 60 years or over and can demonstrate that they can live independently with minimal support.
+We may apply some discretion to allocate these properties to applicants out with the age parameter if there is a good reason to do so.

-Further guidance on how we allocate sheltered housing can be found at section 5 of this policy.
+Further guidance on how we allocate our retirement housing properties can be found on page 26 of this policy.